Employee guide to negotiating a settlement agreement

-If you receive a settlement agreement offer from your employer it can be difficult to know what to do for the best.
-Depending on the circumstances of the offer, you may decide to negotiate on the settlement agreement and this guide will help you to identify some areas that could help you to get a better offer.
+If you receive a settlement agreement offer from your employer, you have a few options on what to do next.
+Depending on the circumstances of the offer, you might decide to negotiate on the settlement agreement.
+This guide will help you to identify some areas that could help you to get a better offer.

 Firstly, you should understand some of the key points that are usually included in an employment settlement agreement.
 These are: